 Neptune was God of the Seas, but the Neptune Oyster however isn't as vast as the waters he ruled over.
 This is a small pearl that can seat about two dozen people in simple and neat surroundings.
 Apart from oysters and clams, you'll get a variety of other seafood and if you're in to it, you can try some smoked and raw salmon.
 You can also savor some Italian seafood like North End Cioppino and Whole Loup de Mer.

-Housed in the Boston Center for the Arts, The Beehive restaurant and bar is almost like an opera house in itself with live jazz, cabaret and a lot more action.
-There are fine satin drapes and exquisite artifacts adorning the eatery.
-A popular hangout among the night birds; the bar and lounge scene here is also upbeat and lively.
-The food is a regular mix of the grilled and Mediterranean variety, with lamb ribs ruling the roost.
-Sausages, pasta and risottos also sit happily together on the menu.
-The wine sure flows freely on all days and everything about the place has an arty feel to it.
+Housed in the Boston Center for the Arts, The Beehive restaurant and bar is almost like an opera house in itself, with live jazz, a cabaret, and a lot more action.
+There are fine satin drapes and exquisite artifacts adorning the eatery, which will sure catch your attention.
+There is no denying the fact that it is a popular hangout among the night birds, and the bar and lounge scene here is also upbeat and lively.
+The food is a regular mix of the grilled and Mediterranean varieties, with lamb ribs ruling the roost.
+Sausages, pasta, and risottos also sit happily together on the menu, and the wine sure flows freely on all days.
+Everything about the place has an arty feel to it.

 Tourists still flock to Bull & Finch Pub, a.k.a.
 Cheers Boston, the inspiration for the Cheers television series which ran for 11 years and won several awards.
 Immerse yourself in the cozy ambiance, adorned with memorabilia that pays homage to the beloved sitcom.
 Visitors can enjoy a casual and friendly environment, complete with classic pub fare and a good selection of drinks.
 Menu options are diverse and well worth the money spent.
 With its nostalgic charm and a reputation for great food and drinks, Cheers is a must-visit destination for both locals and tourists in Boston.